Massive Southwest Airlines disruption leaves customers stranded and call centers swamped | KRDO

 Montgomery expressed outrage on behalf of workers and customers late Monday afternoon in a news release.

-“The way Southwest Airlines has treated its flight crews can only be termed ‘despicable,'” said Montgomery.
-“We know the demands of holiday travel.
-We know winter storms.
-And believe me, we know about stepping up and putting in long work hours when we are called to do so; we are flight attendants.
+“The way Southwest Airlines has treated its flight crews can only be termed ‘despicable,'” said Montgomery. “… Believe me, we know about stepping up and putting in long work hours when we are called to do so; we are flight attendants.

-“But at this point, the many years of failure by management, despite many unions’ demands to modernize, has left flight attendants fatigued, stranded, hungry and cold — on Christmas!
-This impacts lives and threatens safety for all.”
+“But at this point, the many years of failure by management, despite many unions’ demands to modernize, has left flight attendants fatigued, stranded, hungry and cold — on Christmas!”

 “The company’s failures are happening year-round, but are particularly egregious on Christmas,” Montgomery said.
 “Our customers struggled with it just as our thousands of flight attendants did.”